UpekshaHerath/GuessingGame/README.md

-This is a project which create using HTML, CSS and JavaScript.
+This is a "Number Guessing Game" which create using HTML, CSS and JavaScript.
 This is a guessing game....